pippinbarr/cart253/topics/conditionals/conditionals-in-practice-part-3.md

   drawCreature();
 }
 /**
- * Creature is happy if being massaged and otherwise bored */ function checkInput() {
+ * Creature is happy if being massaged and otherwise bored... sometimes to death */ function checkInput() {
     // Check if the creature is dead
     // Which is to say if it is NOT alive if (!creature.alive) {
         // If it's dead, just stop this function here
         // so that we don't check out massaging and so on return;
     }

+    // If we get to here it means the creature IS alive (because the
+    // if-statement above didn't trigger)

     // Calculate the distance between the cursor and the creature
     // and put it into a "distance" variable (using const again since
     // we won't change this again later!)